-Question 12: Most people in the religious world believe that the Lord Jesus saying “It is finished” upon the cross is proof that God’s work of salvation is already completely finished.
-And yet you testify that the Lord has returned in the flesh to express the truth and to do the work of judgment beginning with God’s house in order to save people utterly.
+Question 11: Most people in the religious world believe that the Lord Jesus saying “It is finished” (Jhn 19:30) upon the cross is proof that God’s work of salvation has already been completely finished, yet you testify that the Lord has returned in the flesh to express the truth and do the work of judgment beginning with God’s house in order to fully save mankind.
 So exactly how should one understand God’s work to save mankind?
 We are unclear on this aspect of the truth, so please fellowship this for us.